-Santiago City is an independent component city of Isabela Province in Cagayan Valley Region.
+Santiago City is a 1st class independent component city of Isabela Province in Cagayan Valley Region.

 Profile of Santiago City (Geography)